rose53/weather-pi/README.md

     "time": 1502381794
 }
 ```
-The time parameter is optional, if no present, the actual time will be used.
+The time parameter is optional, if not present, the actual time will be used.

 ## Database
 The sensor data is written to a [MySQL](http://www.mysql.com/) database for later processing of the data.